ShareXin/ShareXin/README.md

 I can't test Mac at the moment, all I know is that it compiles.

 ## Changelog
+#### [0.3.7] - 2017-07-29
+- Custom error handles
+- Added experimental `open` Image Option, lets you select an image (animated or not) or possibly a video and send to a destination
+- Update checker implemented properly
+- Fixed service variables, now using structs
+- Readying code for more destinations
+- `auth` option not working at this current moment in time due to immature twitter apis available for Rust
+- `imgur` option hints at what will be the next Destination

 #### [0.3.6] - 2017-07-28
 - Character count now turns red when over the limit
 - You can't send a toot or tweet if it's over the limit